Valires/er-evaluation/README.rst

 🔍 ER-Evaluation: An End-to-End Evaluation Framework for Entity Resolution Systems
 ==================================================================================

-**ER-Evaluation** is a Python package for the evaluation of entity resolution (ER) systems.
-It provides data structure definitions, summary statistics, visualizations, error analysis tools, and statistically principled performance estimators.
+`**ER-Evaluation** <https://er-evaluation.readthedocs.io/en/latest>`_ is a Python package for the evaluation of entity resolution (ER) systems.

+It provides an *entity-centric* approach to evaluation.
+Given a sample of resolved clusters/entities, it provides:

+* *summary statistics*, such as average cluster size, matching rate, homonymy rate, and name variation rate.
+* *comparison statistics* between entity resolutions, such as proportion of links from one which is also in the other, and vice-versa.
+* *performance estimates* with uncertainty quantification, such as precision, recall, and F1 score estimates, as well as B-cubed and cluster metric estimates.
+* *error analysis*, such as cluster-level error metrics and analysis tools to find root cause of errors.
+* convenience *visualization tools*.

+For more information on how to resolve a sample of entities for evaluation and model training, please refer to our `data labeling guide <https://er-evaluation.readthedocs.io/en/latest/06-data-labeling.html>`_.

 💻 Installation
 ---------------